koma5/succotash/README.md

 # succotash
 This fancy website serves as my personal portfolio and puts on display the things I made.
 Because a tabular version was to lame I built a graph with colorful circles.

-The graph is made from linked data which is accsesible as [turtle] or [rdf-xml].
+The graph is made from linked data which is accessible as [turtle] or [rdf-xml].
 JavaScript renders the graph on page-load from these files.

 The selection of the circles is bound to the #anchor of the page.